Banbury-inc/NeuraNet/readme.md

 This is a project that I have been working on that combines the concepts of web 3.0 file services and machine learning.
 My overal idea is to create a machine learning algorithm that will save and fetch data through a decentralized file sharing network.
 This could be an incredibly powerful and useful tool, as developing large language models are oftentimes limited to high net worth corporations.
 By allowing all of our devices to actively participate in the advancement on Artifical Intelligence, we can create tools beyond our imagination.

+## Banbury Cloud

+Banbury Cloud is a subset of Athena which serves as the decentralized file sharing network.
+We have just released a beta version of the CLI tool.
+This serves as a prototype to the file sharing network.
+From here, you can connect devices, upload files, and download files without the use of a cloud service like Google Drive.
+Click here for more information on how to get started: https://website2-v3xlkt54dq-uc.a.run.app/

 ## Features